-As at the date hereof, 4,530,454 PSUs and 1,585,501 RSUs are currently issued and outstanding under the Share Unit Plan, with the common shares underlying such PSUs and RSUs representing approximately 4.0% of the issued and outstanding common shares of the Corporation.
+As at the date hereof, 3,466,000 PSUs and 1,075,119 RSUs are currently issued and outstanding under the Share Unit Plan, with the Common Shares underlying such PSUs and RSUs representing approximately 3.2% of the issued and outstanding Common Shares of the Corporation.

-The outstanding PSUs granted in 2019 will vest on June 30, 2022, the outstanding PSUs granted in 2020 will vest on March 1, 2023, the outstanding PSUs granted in 2021 will vest on March 1, 2024 and the outstanding PSUs granted in 2022 will vest on March 1, 2025, based wholly or partly on a calculation of comparative TSR relative to a peer group of international oil and gas companies.
-See "Statement of Executive Compensation - Compensation Discussion and Analysis - Peer Group" in respect of the peer group for the PSUs granted in respect of 2021 performance.
+The outstanding PSUs granted in 2021 will vest on February 1, 2024, the outstanding PSUs granted in 2022 will vest on February 1, 2025 and the outstanding PSUs granted in 2023 will vest on February 1, 2026, based wholly or partly on a calculation of comparative TSR relative to a peer group of international oil and gas companies.
+See "Statement of Executive Compensation - Compensation Discussion and Analysis - Peer Group" in respect of the peer group for the PSUs granted in 2023 in respect of 2022 performance.

-In respect of outstanding PSUs granted in 2019 (860,349), 2020 (1,017,105), 2021 (1,716,000) and 2022 (937,000): if the comparative TSR is less than the 25th percentile, then 25% of the PSUs will vest.
+In respect of outstanding PSUs granted in 2021 (1,716,000), 2022 (937,000) and 2023 (813,000): if the comparative TSR is less than the 25th percentile, then 25% of the PSUs will vest.
 If the comparative TSR is equal to or greater than the 25th percentile but less than the 75th percentile, then between 25% and 100% of the PSUs will vest.
 If the comparative TSR is equal to or greater than the 75th percentile, then all of the PSUs will vest.

 The RSUs, other than those awarded to non-executive directors of the Corporation, will vest over three years, subject to continued employment.
-Of the outstanding RSUs, 132,052 RSUs will vest on June 30, 2022; 200,297 RSUs will vest on March 1, 2023; 679,140 RSUs will vest over two years on each of March 1, 2023 and March 1, 2024; and 494,148 RSUs will vest over three years on each of March 1, 2024 and March 1, 2025.
+Of the outstanding RSUs, 335,575 RSUs will vest on February 1, 2024; 321,086 RSUs will vest over two years on each of February 1, 2024 and February 1, 2025; and 331,035 RSUs will vest over three years on each of February 1, 2025 and February 1, 2026.

 Non-employee directors of the Corporation may elect for awards of RSUs for all or a portion of the fees payable for services performed as a director and otherwise payable in cash.
 These awards vest immediately at the time of grant, although these awards may not be redeemed before the end of service as a director of the Corporation.
-The total outstanding awards is 79,864 as at the date hereof.
+The total outstanding awards is 87,423 as at the date hereof.